 - Excellent English language verbal, written, and electronic communication and networking skills.
 Ability to read, analyse, and interpret large amounts of complex information;

 - Ability to exercise self-awareness, sensitivity, and compassion often working within areas of cultural difference.
 Personal integrity, maturity, and respect for others essential;

 - Lived cross-cultural experience an asset, preferably in church or church-related work;

 - Language skills in addition to English a strong asset, in particular Kiswahili;

 - Intellectual discipline and alertness.
 Good physical condition, mental and emotional stability and maturity; good self-esteem; in touch with one’s own needs, strengths, and limitations; and

 - Willingness and ability to move to Dodoma, Tanzania, and to work under the direction of the partners; ability to live a simple lifestyle.

-This position works from the University of Dodoma in Tanzania under normal office working conditions.
+This position works from the University of Dodoma in Tanzania under normal office working conditions, including the responsibilities of preparing and leading worship services when required.
 Attendance at occasional evening and weekend meetings is required.
 The appointment will include a home assignment at the midway mark.

 All appointments are subject to the following conditions: